 SYRIZA is trying to turn and find some common ground with the creditors as they realise that the alternative will be chaos and destruction.
 But they do not realise yet how far they will have to go with concessions to the creditors.
-They continue to cultivate illusions to the public and as a result they might not be able to enact the necessary measures in time.
+They continue to cultivate illusions to the public and to their own members and as a result they might not be able to enact the necessary measures in time.
+Creditors at some stage in the next 15 days will have to offer Greece a definitive package of reforms and fiscal measures on a take it or leave it basis.